codeurjc-students/2019-OpenViduTeaching/README.md

 	* Pop up to get the moderator's attention
 - [X] Basic session recording
 	* Video only recordings with composed layout
-- [ ] Full fledged session recording including chat
+- [X] Whiteboard
-	* Chat messages will be displayed at the time they were posted, with links to the time offset in the video player
+  * A whiteboard where moderators can draw and all other assistants will see it
-- [ ] Document sharing/presentation
+- [X] Full fledged session recording including chat, whiteboard, popups...
-- [ ] Settings
+	* Using the external custom layout for OpenVidu recordings
-- [ ] Whiteboard sharing
+- [X] Complete API to allow for integrations with other systems
-- [ ] Polls/quizzes
+- [ ] Invite links don't require creating a new account
-- [ ] Mood/status sharing
+- [ ] Subtle indications of a user speaking
-	* Users may display their mood for a brief time
+- [ ] Configurable colors and logo

 Note that this roadmap may change throughout development.